 #9.
 One by Wacom (Medium)

-This review is not sponsored, but Wacom did send me some of these tablets unconditionally to review.
+This review is not sponsored, but Wacom did send me some of these tablets to review unconditionally.
+I may earn commissions from purchases made through affiliate links in this article.
 All opinions in this review are my own.

 OK, so I know we are not very far into 2021, but a lot of these tablets were released in 2018 and 2019, so we may not see another version of these in 2021.
 Let’s kick this review off with my #9 pick: